rishitv26/class-reminder-7th-grade-TEMS/README.md

 ## How to calibrate to your needs:

-Please enter in your advisory initiative, and support time in the variables specified, it must be in H:M format for it to work (in 24 hour clock system). edit more stuff in the variables for you likings :)
+Please enter in your email id in the first line of the credentials/cred.txt file, the enter your password for your gmail account right under it.
+Then, make a note in your google keep application called "TODO DURING ADVISORY", and get its id which is usually the gibberish after https://keep.google.com/u/2/#NOTE/(where the id is)/.
+Take that id and add it right under the password.
+Your calibration is complete :)

 ## How to get it working:

 you must have:
 - Pycharm
 - Python
+- Your own Gmail account (on google)

 installed on your computer before running the procedure.

 First, please run the file by CLICKING on the file itself, not the .bat file, so this way you can install the neccessary modules for the app.
 On Initial startup, you must know you venv file's site packages absolute path which the app will prompt you on initial setup.
 It usually is the current path of venv folder/Lib/site-packages.
 You will have to rerun the file afterwards to get it to start up.
+Note that it will throw some errors after saying "SHUTTING APP DOWN... (please reopen to use)", which is not a problem, just ignore them.

 If you want it to run in the background, please click on the .bat file to do so, to close it, go to the task manager and kill the python app task.